John Whitbourn: Works

 2020 also saw publication of his novel BABYLONdon, a historical fantasy set during the Gordon Riots of 1780.
-As per its ‘blurb':
+As per its 'blurb':

-‘London is on fire and in the hands of the mob.
-BABYLON rises from the Infernal depths to replace England’s Capital and rule forever.
+"London is on fire and in the hands of the mob.
+BABYLON rises from the Infernal depths to replace England's Capital and rule forever.

-Enter the enigmatic Cavaliere, sent to sort things out, armed only with a swordstick—and frightfully good manners.’
+Enter the enigmatic Cavaliere, sent to sort things out, armed only with a swordstick—and 'frightfully' good manners."

-It is curious that the Gordon Riots, an astounding instance of complete loss of control over an Imperial Capital, seems to have almost vanished down an Orwellian ‘Memory Hole’ in English history.
-If the rampant Mob had seized the Bank of England's gold reserves—as they so nearly did—the subsequent history of Britain would have been radically different.

 Whitbourn's works were reissued in eBook format by Orion Publishing Group Ltd's SF Gateway in 2013.

 ALTERED ENGLANDS, Whitbourn's collected short stories 1990 to date—and thus a substantial, 600+ page tome—was published in 2020.

 Its cover features a depiction of The Long Man of Wilmington, an enigmatic hill figure often referenced in Whitbourn's writing.

 The Long Man or Giant—Southern England's answer to the Sphinx—has come to symbolise the author's beloved Downs Country.

-For further reading re the Long Man, see Rodney Castleden's comprehensive and elegantly written The Wilmington Giant: The Quest for a Lost Myth, 1983.

-In December 2020 Whitbourn also released a ‘Young Adult' Fantasy novel, Amy-Faith & The Stronghold, the first volume of a projected series.
+In December 2020 Whitbourn also released a 'Young Adult' Fantasy novel, Amy-Faith & The Stronghold, the first volume of a projected series.
 A sequel, Amy-Faith & The Enemy of Calm, duly appeared in 2021.

-A rare press interview with Whitbourn in 2000 was entitled Confessions of a Counter-Reformation Green Anarcho-Jacobite.

-In 2021 Whitbourn won the Cædmon Prize, awarded annually by Anglo-Saxon studies society Ða Engliscan Gesiðas (The English Companions), for a poem composed in Old English style and judged to be in accordance with 'the spirit of Old English poetry.’
+In 2021 Whitbourn won the Cædmon Prize, awarded annually by Anglo-Saxon studies society Ða Engliscan Gesiðas (The English Companions), for a poem composed in Old English style and judged to be in accordance with "the spirit of Old English poetry".